udayarai/make_snippet/count_words_recepie.md

 # {{PROBLEM}} Function Design Recipe

-Copy this into a `recipe.md` in your project and fill it out.
+A function called count words that takes a string as an argument and returns the number of words in that string.

 ## 1. Describe the Problem

 ```
-A function called make_snippet that takes a string as an argument and returns the first five words and then a '...' if there are more than that.
+count words needs to take in a string as an argument and return the number of words in that string
 ```

 ## 2. Design the Function Signature